 In pre-human times if an animal was a certain size it would not be preyed upon as it was too big to bring down.
 The females of megafauna would normally have long gestation periods and would then have just one offspring.
 There is a correlation between size and the frequency of pregnancy and the number of offspring delivered.
 The bigger the size the longer the pregnancy and the fewer the deliveries or eggs hatched.
 This worked well for the megafauna until humans arrived on the scene and the rules they had evolved in changed.
 Humans found ways to hunt megafauna successfully and the megafauna could not reproduce fast enough.

 It may be comforting to imagine that there may have been a time when man lived in harmony with nature, but there is nothing to support this hypothesis, quite the opposite.

-Scientists speculate that the modern humans that migrated out of Africa may have evolved an ‘ínsanity’ gene that spurred them to act uncaring of consequences and that drove them to destroy anything that stood in their path.
+Scientists speculate that the modern humans that migrated out of Africa may have evolved an ‘ínsanity’ gene that spurred them to act uncaring of consequences and to destroy all that stood in their path.
 It is thought that this gene was highly successful in its survival strategy as the more ruthless humans would have an advantage and therefore would be in better position to survive and reproduce.
-This guaranteed this gene’s transmission to modern times.
+This guaranteed this gene’s transmission to our times.
 Identifying this ‘madness’ gene is now an active area of scientific research.

 Extinction occurs when the world changes faster than species can adapt causing many to disappear.
 Modern humans change what they come in contact with, this has so far been our nature.
 There are some sobering considerations to be made.
 Having decimated other species and degraded the ecosystems that support our own life we seriously run risk of becoming the victim of our own design.
 Stanford University Ecologist Paul Ehrlich aptly predicted that “In pushing other species to extinction, humanity is busy sawing off the limb on which it perches.”